Orazio Gentileschi

 Orazio Lomi Gentileschi (/it/; 1563 – 7 February 1639) was an Italian painter.
-Born in Tuscany, he began his career in Rome, painting in a Mannerist style, much of his work consisting of painting the figures within the decorative schemes of other artists.
+Born in the Republic of Florence, he began his career in Rome, painting in a Mannerist style, much of his work consisting of painting the figures within the decorative schemes of other artists.

 After 1600, he came under the influence of the more naturalistic style of Caravaggio.
 He received important commissions in Fabriano and Genoa before moving to Paris to the court of Marie de' Medici.
 He spent the last part of his life at the court of Charles I of England and died in London.
 He was the father of the painter Artemisia Gentileschi.

 Life

-Gentileschi was born in Tuscany, the son of a Florentine goldsmith called Giovanni Battista Lomi, and baptised at Pisa on 9 July 1563.
+Gentileschi was born in the Republic of Florence, the son of a Florentine goldsmith called Giovanni Battista Lomi, and baptised at Pisa on 9 July 1563.
 He later took the name Gentileschi from an uncle with whom he lived after moving to Rome in either 1576 or 1578.
 His two older brothers Baccio and Aurelio Lomi were also painters.